jthomas03/gpSTS/README.md

 ~python Run_CNN.py
 ```

-Experimental configuration and hyperparameter specification is in Config.py
+Experimental configuration and hyperparameter specification is in:

+'''
+Config.py
+''''

 ## Python Dependencies